mrme77/Data-Streaming-FlightAware-Project/README.md

 ## Overview

 The Module7-FlightAwareProject is a streaming analytics project designed to process and analyze flight data in real-time.
 This project aims to provide insights into flight-related information and demonstrate the use of message brokers and consumers to handle streaming data.
+Data generated in this project will then be explored using Python Pandas.

 ## Data Sources

-The project utilizes live data from FlightAware, a leading provider of aviation data and flight tracking information.
+The project utilizes live data from FlightAware, a leading provider of aviation data and flight tracking information, through PiAware 7.2 running on a Raspberry PI.
 The original data sources include various flight-related information such as aircraft identifiers, timestamps, altitude, latitude, longitude, speed, heading, and transponder codes.

 ## Resources